How to Make Your Business More Meaningful

 How can you make a difference in the word through your work?

 This might feel like a BIG question, however the answer to this is easier than you think.
 Perhaps you start reducing the plastic you use in your home office, perhaps it’s about only running workshops in venues that offer wheelchair access, maybe you add a caveat in your contracts that you will only speak on panels or work with collaborations that are inclusive, maybe it’s the process you use to make physical products where you can scale back on un-sustainable materials or start sourcing your materials locally to cut down on their carbon foot print.

 Sharing your knowledge

 If you’re passionate about sharing your knowledge or helping young people can you offer to go in and speak at a couple of schools or universities about your craft or about how you work for yourself?
 This is a great way to connect with up and coming talent and share your experiences to help someone else do what they love.

-Whatever your business model or products I’m confident that there are steps you can take to make your business more meaningful.
-This will not only make you feel good about your business and the impact it’s having but should also help to build a loyal audience who feel like they connect with you on a more personal level.
+Whatever your business model, I’m confident that there are steps you can take to make your business more meaningful.
+This will not only make you feel good about your business and the impact it’s having on the world but as a bonus it’s another story for you to tell about your business and another reason for people to connect with you on an emotional level.